Skip to Content

 Common reasons this can happen include:

-If you have a financing contingency in your contract, you'll be able to back out of the purchase and receive a refund of your earnest money in the event that you cannot secure a mortgage.
-You may also see it referred to as a mortgage or loan contingency.
+If your contract includes a financing contingency, you can back out of the purchase and receive a refund of your earnest money if you cannot secure a mortgage.
+This is sometimes referred to as a mortgage or loan contingency.

 Appraisal Contingency